mgechev/blog.mgechev.com/content/post/2014-02-05-angularjs-resource-active-record-http.md

 {{< highlight javascript >}}var User = $resource('/users/:id');
 {{< / highlight >}}

 `$resource` will create a constructor function for our model instances.
-Each of the model instances will have methods, which could be used for the different CRUD operation&#8230;and that&#8217;s all?!
+Each of the model instances will have methods, which could be used for the different CRUD operation...and that’s all?!
 We implemented the communication with the back-end by invoking `$resource` with a single parameter!

 But how about custom actions like `login`, for example?
 The `$resource` API allows us to [include them][3] explicitly.